Dual Process Learning: Controlling Use of In-Context vs. In-Weights Strategies with Weight Forgetting: Data Distribution Impacts In-Context Learning

-\paragraph{In-Context vs. In-Weights Strategies} In this section, we analyze whether models adopt conditional ICL or IWL strategies over the course of training.
-Our results are presented in Figure~\ref{fig:synthetic_results}.
-Importantly, we find that increasing the skew of a distribution increases the pressure toward an IWL strategy.
-Conversely, examples with tokens drawn from a Uniform sampling distribution show a comparatively higher ICL preference (and thus lower IWL preference) than any Zipfian sampling distribution in Figure~\ref{fig:synthetic_results} (Top Middle).
-Among Zipfian skewed distributions, the model's strategy varies based on whether the adjective and noun are in the head or the tail of the token distribution, much like in our naturalistic task.
-As in Section~\ref{sec:natural_setting}, we find that all skewed distributions prefer a IWL strategy for head tokens.
-However, for tail tokens, distributions of moderate skew ($\alpha=1.0001, \alpha=1.2$) prefer an ICL strategy as shown in Figure~\ref{fig:synthetic_results}, while highly skewed distributions ($\alpha=1.5$) fail altogether as shown in Appendix~\ref{sec:weight_decay}.
-This is likely due to the fact that these tokens are rarely observed in the training data.
-This illustrates an important distinction between structural ICL and conditional ICL -- a structural ICL solution would maintain performance on the tail of highly skewed distributions.
-Additional experiments exploring the effect of ambiguity are located in Appendix~\ref{sec:amb_effect} and the effect of vocabulary size are located in Appendix~\ref{sec:voc_effect}.
+\paragraph{In-Context Learning conflicts with In-Weights Learning} We analyze how the skew of the training distribution applies pressure toward adopting an IWL or ICL strategy.
+We find that increasing the skew of a distribution increases the pressure toward an IWL strategy for the head of the distribution, and increases the pressure toward an ICL strategy for the tail of the distribution.
+Furthermore, training distributions with a Uniform sampling distribution show a comparatively higher conditional ICL preference (and thus lower IWL preference) than any Zipfian sampling distribution (See Figure~\ref{fig:synthetic_results}, Top Middle).
+We explore how to mitigate this competition in Section~\ref{sec:temporary_forgetting}.\footnote{Additional experiments exploring the effect of ambiguity are located in Appendix~\ref{sec:amb_effect} and the effect of vocabulary size are located in Appendix~\ref{sec:voc_effect}.}